In this explainer, we will learn how to predict the actions of a larger group using a sample and find the expected value.

 Let’s finish by recapping some key concepts from this explainer.

 - The expected value is what we expect to happen on average over many trials or experiments.
 It is calculated by multiplying the probability of the event occurring by the number of times the experiment is performed:

-- We can often calculate the probability from data.
-In such cases, to find the expected value, we take the experimental probability and multiply it by the total number of trials.
+- We can often calculate the probability from data, such as the results of a survey or sample.
+In cases like this, to find the expected value, we take the experimental probability we have calculated and multiply it by the total number of trials.